lilyminium/psiresp/docs/source/resp.rst

-The equations represented by the constraint matrix can be solved for the charges of best fit, as first published by Singh and Kollman in 1984 :cite:`Singh1984`.
+The equations represented by the constraint matrix can be solved for the charges of best fit, as first published by Singh and Kollman in 1984 :cite:p:`singh1984`.

-Commonly, a "restrained fit" is performed to derive the final charges [RESP CITATIONS].
+Commonly, a "restrained fit" is performed to derive the final charges :cite:p:`bayly1993,cornell1993,cieplak1995`.

 The hyperbolic restraint has the form: